 Day 6: Kyanjin Gompa to Lama Hotel

-After breakfast, you start to get down, and this is a day back to Lama Hotel with the view of different escape mountains and Langtang Valley.
+After breakfast, you start to get down, and this is a day back to Lama Hotel with a view of different escape mountains and Langtang Valley.

 Day 7: Lama Hotel to Syafrubesi

-This is your day to end your walking in the Himalayas wilderness after arriving in Syafrubesi of 5 hours walk.
+This is your day to end your walking in the Himalayas wilderness after arriving in Syafrubesi for 5 hour walk.

 Day 8: Syafrubesi to Kathmandu

-This is a day we return to Kathmandu after 7 hours of driving; enjoying the pleasant view of Majestic Mountain, waterfalls, and paddy fields will take us to Kathmandu
+This is the day we return to Kathmandu after 7 hours of driving; enjoying the pleasant view of Majestic Mountain, waterfalls, and paddy fields will take us to Kathmandu